amyspencerproject/interactive-rating-component/README.md

 - appearance: none allows input to be picked up by screen readers
 - focus-visibility allows keyboard users to know what button is selected with out annoying the mouse over users

-**Other Things Learned**

-- Used a radial gradient with two colors being the same color.
-Wasn't sure this was correct and double checked the Figma file.
-A gradient with two colors in CSS is just the same as a mono-colored background.
-Going to have to come up with something to fix this.

-- Reminded myself that it is good practice to style on classes and use ids for programmatic things like JS queriers.

-**JS**

 - Put event listener on the form not on the submit button click

 ### Continued development